-- You can start slow with easy game.
-It is not necessary to complete a game with your kid once start.
-You can abandon anytime and start a fresh new game if you feel the things are getting complicated.
+- You can start slow with easy games.
+It is not necessary to complete a game with your kid once you start.
+You can abandon anytime and start a fresh new game if you feel things are getting complicated.

 - Try to apply everything that you taught in the actual game.